- About PSR-LA

 November 19 – A Generation in Jeopardy: Ever stronger science on pesticide harm to children’s health

-What is the role of pesticides in triggering the chronic health conditions that kids today are increasingly facing?
-Register for a free webinar series today.
+Topic: What is the role of pesticides in triggering the chronic health conditions that kids today are increasingly facing?

 People should have information about the presence of genetically engineered ingredients in their food both when there may be a benefit to the person eating (for example, rice used in poor countries that includes Vitamin A), and when there are benefits only to the producer.